One mile! And it only took 5 years!

 I think this is a point that needs to be emphasized.
 Center lane placement is both ideal for bicyclists, and makes for an easy to follow guideline for painters.

-responding to a comment by gregb
+comment by gregb

 06.22.10 - 12:45 pm